SOLAR (PHOTOVOLTAIC) WATER PUMPING

 Water pumping has a long history; so many methods have been developed to pump water.
-People have used a variety of power sources, namely human energy, animal power, hydro power, wind, solar and fuels such as diesel for small generators.
-The most common pumps used in remote communities are: • Hand pumps • Direct drive diesel driven borehole pumps • Electric submersible pumps with diesel generator • Solar submersible pumps The relative merits of the various pumping methods are laid out in Table 1 below.
-Advantages Disadvantages
+People have used a variety of power sources, namely human energy, animal power, hydro power, wind, solar and fuels such a diesel for small generators.
+The most common pumps used in remote communities are: Hand pumps Direct drive diesel driven borehole pumps Electric submersible pumps with diesel generator Solar submersible pumps The relative merits of the various pumping methods are laid out in Table 1 below.
+Advantages

 loss of human productivity often an inefficient use of boreholes low flow rates